LAST UPDATED: February 8, 2021

 The SYX Moto team prides itself on producing top quality trikes, street bikes, dirt bikes, electric rideables, and UTVs.
 The goal is to create top-class products with safe delivery and dependable customer service.
-The SYX Moto 40cc Pocket Bike is perfect for having some pint-sized fun on two wheels.
+The SYX Moto Kids Dirt Bike is perfect for having some pint-sized fun on two wheels.

 Starter Bike Pricing